jagprog5/dev-guide/README.md

 That style of question is good for when there is a limited domain and an _immediate tangible goal_, but it's not the only way of generating value.
-An open question like "what does this part do and why is it done this way?" is great for technical discussion and is a lot less work.
+An open question like "what does this part do and why is it done this way?" is great for technical discussion and is a lot more efficient.
 Things don't have to be rigid.

 # Decision Paralysis